What is Hirschsprung disease

 Researchers in our laboratory study the genetic material of individuals with Hirschsprung disease and their family members using a variety of methods.
 They look for changes in the genetic material that could lead to HSCR.

-The research study coordinator, Magan Trottier, can be reached at:
+Monica Erazo, the research study coordinator can be reached at:

 Thank you for your interest in our work.